 3.3.1.3 Stations and Nodes

-St. Pancras International Station (except as described in section 3.2.1 above), Stratford International Station, Ebbsfleet International Station and the international section of Ashford International Station are owned by the Infrastructure Manager and (except as described in section 3.2.1 above) form part of HS1.
+St. Pancras International Station (except as described in section 3.2.1 above), Stratford International Station, Ebbsfleet International Station and the international section of Ashford International Station are owned by the Infrastructure Manager and (except as described in section 3.2.1) form part of HS1.

 St. Pancras International Station